MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-2016.md

 - Report Alerting

-For more information, download the new [Deploying SQL Server 2016 PowerPivot and Power View in SharePoint 2016](https://go.microsoft.com/fwlink/p/?LinkID=717977&amp;clcid=0x409) white paper.
+For more info, download the new [Deploying SQL Server 2016 PowerPivot and Power View in SharePoint 2016](https://go.microsoft.com/fwlink/p/?LinkID=717977&amp;clcid=0x409) white paper.
 For details about configuring and deploying business intelligence in a multiple server SharePoint Server 2016 farm, download [Deploying SQL Server 2016 PowerPivot and Power View in a Multi-Tier SharePoint 2016 Farm](https://go.microsoft.com/fwlink/p/?LinkID=723106&amp;clcid=0x409).

 ### Request Manager service improvements
 <a name="BI"> </a>